Babelvis/ansible-library-demo/readme.md

 For this example, we have a simple API that we need to call from Ansible.
 The power of Ansible is that it only makes changes when necessary (idempotent).
 So, you need to take this into account in your module.
 Compare existing values ​​with what (possibly) needs to be changed.

-## Run demo api
+## Run demo API

-There is a demo api in the folder `api-dotnet-src` we only need to run the docker container.
+There is a demo API in the folder `api-dotnet-src` we only need to run the docker container.
 But the source code is here if you want to see it.

 ```bash
 cd api-dotnet-src